 I watched, somewhat helplessly, as one smart, insightful young girl went back to her husband, children in tow.
 This man had thrown her out of a pickup truck, going full speed down the highway, breaking her leg in several places.
 I listened, while men screamed over the phone, “Quit protecting that whore of a wife and tell me where the damn shelter is.
 I’m coming to get her.”
 That wife would stay a few days, get a sweet call from the same man, and return home.
 I heard the shelter director talk to countless women who were going back about how to protect themselves from the worst of what could happen to them.

-I have now worked with many women who’ve been screamed at and belittled, knocked around, pushed, shoved, slapped, even forced to have sex.
+Since then, I’ve worked with other women who’ve been screamed at and belittled, knocked around, pushed, shoved, slapped, punched, had bones and hearts broken, or raped.
 They quietly go about getting things in order.
 They develop an exit plan.
 And they leave.
 (Click here for more information on exit plans.)

-I have worked with men whose wives have spit out terribly cruel words, violently raged against them, destroyed meaningful things, or lied to police about being the victims themselves, even falsely hurled accusations of child molestation.
-They may end in a similar emotional place, that after years of this abuse, of having had it.
+I have also worked with men whose partners have spit out terribly cruel words, violently raged against them physically, destroyed meaningful things, lied to police about being the victims themselves, even falsely hurled accusations of child molestation.
+They may end in a similar emotional place, that after years of this abuse, they’ve had it.
 And they leave.

 It seems like common sense.
 You’re getting hurt.
 You must leave.
 But it’s not that simple.